FerikBrahim/BioRevMark/README.md

-# ICRAMI-Biometric-Watermarking
+# Biometric-Watermarking

-**ICRAMI-Biometric-Watermarking** is a research-oriented Python framework implementing a **blind, reversible, and biometric-driven medical image watermarking system**.
+**Biometric-Watermarking** is a research-oriented Python framework implementing a **blind, reversible, and biometric-driven medical image watermarking system**.
 The project accompanies the research paper: